greymass/vaulta-dev/documents/stage-1.md

 This document uses the phrase "owned by the network".
 This means no single person controls the account or makes the decision.

-Block Producers control these accounts through voting. **15 out of 21 Block Producers must agree** before any action happens.
+Block Producers control these accounts through voting. **15 of 21 Block Producers must agree** before any action happens.

 This control happens through the `eosio@active` or `eosio.prods@active` permission.
 Block Producers use this control to:
 - Manage account permissions